subbuballa/Balder/README.md

 #### Help and Documentation

-Additional help and much more examples can be found in the [Wiki](http://github.com/ahzf/BlueprintPipes.NET/wiki).
+Additional help and much more examples can be found in the [Wiki](http://github.com/ahzf/Balder/wiki).
 News and updates can also be found on twitter by following: [@ahzf](http://www.twitter.com/ahzf) or [@graphdbs](http://www.twitter.com/graphdbs).

 #### Installation

-The installation of BlueprintPipes.NET is very straightforward.
+The installation of Balder is very straightforward.
 Just check out or download its sources and all its dependencies:

-- [Blueprints.NET](http://github.com/ahzf/blueprints.NET) for the handling of property graphs
+- [Blueprints.NET](http://github.com/ahzf/Balder) for the handling of property graphs
 - [Pipes.NET](http://github.com/ahzf/pipes.NET) a graph-based data flow framework.
 - [NUnit](http://www.nunit.org/) for unit tests